-With the entire world in turmoil and businesses being forced to hurriedly go remote, many companies have inadvertently lowered their guard against cybercrime.
+The entire world was forced to hurriedly go remote, so many companies have inadvertently lowered their guard against cybercrime.
 Cybercriminals are taking advantage of our current climate, and cyberthreats and attacks are on the rise.

 Unless you are a cybersecurity expert or have a trusted advisor, it’s difficult to protect your business, clients and staff from these threats.
-Effective cybersecurity requires proactive vigilance, best practices and a multilayered approach – starting with understanding the main cyberthreats businesses face today and identifying how to protect your company from malicious hackers.
+Effective cybersecurity requires proactive vigilance, best practices and a multilayered approach.
+Start by understanding the main cyberthreats businesses face today and identify how to protect your company from malicious hackers.